 Massawepie Scout Camps employs qualified food service personnel to provide high quality food for all campers and leaders.
-Three meals per day are served provided, beginning with Sunday dinner and ending with Saturday breakfast.
-A licensed dietitian has reviewed the menus for balanced nutrition.
-If Scouts or leaders have special dietary needs, notification must be made through the Camp Food Accommodation form (see appendix) two weeks prior to your troop's arrival.
-Send all requests to msc-food@senecawaterways.org.
-Requests made at the time of arrival may not be accommodated.
-We want your stay at camp to be enjoyable; please communicate your needs as soon as possible.
+Three meals per day are served, beginning with Sunday dinner and ending with Saturday breakfast.
+A licensed dietitian has reviewed the menus for camp.
+If Scouts or leaders have special dietary needs, notification must be made through the online Camp Food Accommodation form for your session.
+These form links will be distributed to the registration contact for your troop with the Merit Badge Schedule.